sumeetparekh94/geo-sat/README.md

   * Step by step guide for [installing on Linux](https://docs.anaconda.com/anaconda/install/linux/)
   * Step by step guide for [installing on Windows](https://docs.anaconda.com/anaconda/install/windows/)

 * Steps to create a conda virtual environment and to install GDAL can be found [here](https://chrieke.medium.com/howto-install-python-for-geospatial-applications-1dbc82433c05).
+Setting up a new virtual environment is important because the installation of GDAL can be quite a hassle.

 ## Run Geo-Sat and obtain satellite imagery

 Now that the intial set up is complete based on the steps above, we can move on to the running portion.

 The _src_ folder consists of two drivers namely _pre_processing_driver.py_ and _geo_sat_driver.py_.
+Each of the drivers perform different tasks.

+1. pre_processing_driver:

+   * Reads and extracts the mbtiles file for Massachusetts which contain the raw square tiles
+   * Geo-references the extracted square tiles by assigning geographical coordinates to the images and converting to _.tif_ file
+   * Stitch all the geo-referenced image files to create a raster mosaic of the entire state

+Note: The pre_processing_driver needs to only be run once to generate the geo-referenced images and the stitched file.

+2. geo_sat_driver:

+   * Generate a unique id and a unique file name for the output image
+   * Clip raster or area of interest by passing geojson as argument
+   * Translate and crop image to .png file, crop/remove black background and store in the output directory